orcchg/Dagger2Clarify/README.md

 It's very useful to compile samples and dive into generated Dagger's classes, and compare those for different samples to understand what is under the hood.

+### component_expose

+Engine has inject ctor.
+Car has inject ctor and injectable field for Engine.
+Component exposes Car instance in object graph for accessibility.
+Same as **direct_inject**.

 ### component_inject

 Engine has inject ctor.
 Car hasn't, but it requires Engine to be injected into field.
 Component uses members-injection method to inject Engine instance create by inject ctor into engine field in Car instance.